James-kakaede/Startup/README.md

 4. ## Usage

-The application enables users to enter personal details, attributes, and relevant health history to predict their likelihood of experiencing a stroke.
+The application enables users to enter the amount of money spend on market expense, administrative expense, and research and development spending as features for predicting the profitability of the business.
 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or raise issues for feature requests or bug fixes.